taehunk333/toPSAil/4_example/readme.txt

 % 		- [X] indicates that the simulation is not able to run
 %	- File Name
 %		- "_e" at the end of the file name denotes an event
-% 		  -driven simulation of the same simualtion without
+% 		  -driven simulation of the same simulation without
 %		  "_e" at the end of the file name
 %		- "case_study_x.y" denotes a simulation for the xth
 % 		  system, with the yth simulation configuration.
 The